craigspaeth/nap/README.md

 # Watches for file changes on a specific file and only re-compiles that package
 nap.watch assets, 'output/path/of/choice'

-# Packages files to public/assets and then pushes to to the 'assets' folder in the 'my-bucket'' S3 bucket
+# Packages files to public/assets and then pushes to to the 'gassets' folder in the 'my-bucket'' S3 bucket
 nap.watch assets, 'public/assets',
   key: "KEY"
   secret: "SECRET"